bosh-code/tic-tac-toe/readme.md

 ```bash
 nodemon index
 ```
-Alternatively, the tailwind.css file can be generator and the server started using the node script
+Alternatively, the tailwind.css file can be generated, and the server started using the node script

 ```bash
 npm run dev